How Generation Z is changing, and challenging, the future of travel

-However, these two generations are far from forming a cohesive cohort, says Meghan Carty, a research associate at Skift Research and the lead on Skift's 2019 Millennial and Gen Z Traveler Survey.
+However, these two generations are far from forming a cohesive cohort, says Meghan Carty, a research associate at Skift Research.
 They're active on different social media platforms, they spend their money differently and they have their own viewpoints on how they impact the world through their explorations.

 Here's a closer look at how brands can connect with this growing generation of true digital natives by honoring some of these key differences when creating travel customer experiences (CX).

 Not quite Millennials: How Gen Z stands out